 Eric Nord describes how hairy vetch can be used as a weed suppressing cover crop at the field day in June.

-Clean air and water, recycling of nutrients, crop pollination, weed and pest suppression: these are just a few of the services provided to us by the ecological systems that function within our agricultural fields.
 Learning how to manage these ecosystem services with cover crops and native plants was the subject of a field day held on June 17th at the Russel E. Larson Research and Education Center at Rock Springs and co-hosted with the Pennsylvania Association for Sustainable Agriculture.

 Hands-On Assessment of Ecosystem Service Indicators